smart-data-models/dataModel.Weather/WeatherForecast/doc/spec.md

 	- `postalCode[string]`: The postal code.
 For example, 24004  .
 Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
 	- `streetAddress[string]`: The street address  .
 Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
 	- `streetNr[string]`: Number identifying a specific property on a public street
 - `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+Model: [https://schema.org/Text](https://schema.org/Text)- `atmosphericPressure[number]`: The atmospheric pressure observed measured in Hecto Pascals  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
 This will usually be allocated by the storage platform  - `dateIssued[date-time]`: The date and time the forecast was issued by the meteorological bureau in ISO8601 UTC format  .
 Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateModified[date-time]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform  - `dateRetrieved[date-time]`: The date and time the forecast was retrieved in ISO8601 UTC format  .
 Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dayMaximum[object]`: Maximum values for the reported period.
 Subattributes:- `temperature` : Maximum temperature.
 See `WeatherForecast.temperature` for description and units. - `feelLikesTemperature`.
 Maximum feels like temperature.
 Same semantics and units as `WeatherForecast.feelsLikeTemperature`.-   `relativeHumidity`.
 Maximum relative humidity.
 Same semantics and units as `WeatherForecast.relativeHumidity`  .
 Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)	- `feelLikesTemperature[number]`: Temperature appreciation of the item
 	- `relativeHumidity[number]`: Humidity in the Air.
 Observed instantaneous relative humidity (water vapour in air)
 	- `temperature[number]`: Temperature of the item
 - `dayMinimum[object]`: Minimum values forecasted for the reported period.
 Minimum values for the reported period.
 Subattributes:- `temperature` : Minimum temperature.
 See `WeatherForecast.temperature` for description and units. - `feelLikesTemperature`.
 Minimum feels like temperature.
 Same semantics and units as `WeatherForecast.feelsLikeTemperature`.- `relativeHumidity`.
 Minimum relative humidity.
 Same semantics and units as `WeatherForecast.relativeHumidity`  .
 Model: [https://schema.org/Text](https://schema.org/Text)	- `feelLikesTemperature[number]`: Temperature appreciation of the item
 	- `relativeHumidity[number]`: Humidity in the Air.
 Observed instantaneous relative humidity (water vapour in air)
 	- `temperature[number]`: Temperature of the item
-- `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+- `description[string]`: A description of this item  - `feelLikesTemperature[number]`: Temperature appreciation of the item  - `gustSpeed[number]`: A sudden burst of high-speed wind over the observed average wind speed lasting only for a few seconds  - `id[*]`: Unique identifier of the entity  - `illuminance[number]`: (https://en.wikipedia.org/wiki/Illuminance) observed measured in lux (lx) or lumens per square metre (cd·sr·m−2)  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precipitation[number]`: Amount of water rain expected  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
+Model: [https://schema.org/Number](https://schema.org/Number)- `precipitationProbability[number]`: Probability of rainfall.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `refPointOfInterest[string]`: Point of interest related to the item  .
+Model: [http://schema.org/URL](http://schema.org/URL)- `relativeHumidity[number]`: Humidity in the Air.
+Observed instantaneous relative humidity (water vapour in air)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `temperature[number]`: Temperature of the item  - `type[string]`: NGSI Entity type.
 It has to be WeatherForecast  - `uVIndexMax[number]`: The maximum UV index for the period, based on the World Health Organization's UV Index measure.
 Normative references: [http://www.who.int/uv/intersunprogramme/activities/uv_index/en/](http://www.who.int/uv/intersunprogramme/activities/uv_index/en/)  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `validFrom[date-time]`: Validity period start date and time  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `validTo[date-time]`: Validity period end date and time  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `validity[string]`: Includes the validity period for this forecast as a ISO8601 time interval.
 As a workaround for the lack of support of Orion Context Broker for datetime intervals, it can be used two separate attributes: `validFrom`, `validTo`  .
-Model: [https://schema.org/Text](https://schema.org/Text)<!-- /30-PropertiesList -->
+Model: [https://schema.org/Text](https://schema.org/Text)- `visibility[*]`: Categories of visibility  .
+Model: [http://schema.org/Text](http://schema.org/Text)- `weatherType[string]`: Text description of the weather  .
+Model: [http://schema.org/Text](http://schema.org/Text)- `windDirection[number]`: Direction of the wind bet  .
+Model: [http://schema.org/Number](http://schema.org/Number)- `windSpeed[number]`: Intensity of the wind  .
+Model: [http//schema.org/Number](http//schema.org/Number)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateIssued`  - `id`  - `type`  <!-- /35-RequiredProperties -->